-It is undeniable that the most popular things to do in Phan Thiet is to ride an ATV across the White Sand Dunes which is less than an hour away from Mui Ne.
-To get here, you can either book a transportation from your hotel then pay for the ATV once you get to the Sand Dunes.
+It is undeniable that the most popular things to do in Phan Thiet are to ride an ATV across the White Sand Dunes which is less than an hour away from Mui Ne.
+To get here, you can either book transportation from your hotel then pay for the ATV once you get to the Sand Dunes.

-You can also try to book online for a less-hassle and avoid any stress from bargaining with ATV operators in the location.
+You can also try to book online for a less hassle and avoid any stress from bargaining with ATV operators in the location.
 We highly suggest this website.

 Walk through the Fairy Stream

 One of my favourite things to do in Mui Ne is the walk through the Fairy Stream.
 It is about a kilometre walk through the calm flow of the stream.
-Throughout the strip, you will be around the nature and see many rock formations along the way.
+Throughout the strip, you will be around nature and see many rock formations along the way.

 It is called Fairy Stream because, in the old times, the older people will tell a story to their kids about fairies who live on this stream.
-Apart from that, when you get to the end of the stream (depending on where you will be starting, it could be the beginning), the natural set up looks like something from a fairytale.
-Trees' branches and leaves from each side of the stream are touching each other making a big arch just above the stream.
+Apart from that, when you get to the end of the stream (depending on where you will be starting, it could be the beginning), the natural set-up looks like something from a fairytale.
+Trees’ branches and leaves from each side of the stream are touching each other making a big arch just above the stream.

 Watch the Sunrise and Sunset at the White and Red Sand Dunes

 Mui Ne has two sand dunes, one is called the white sand dune because of its fine white/beige sand and the other is the red sand dunes for its firey and hot red colour.
-From both sand dunes, you can watch the sunrise and sunset, however, the white sand dunes is more popular.
+From both sand dunes, you can watch the sunrise and sunset, however, the white sand dunes are more popular.

 Slid down the Sand Dunes